 Hat/Beanie

-Wear your favorite beanie to protect from heat loss!
+Wear your favorite beanie to protect the top of your head from heat loss!
 My current favorite beanie is the Tab Beanie from Fjallraven.

 Mittens/Gloves